freebasic/fbc/FreeBASIC/readme.txt

   o DOS version:

-    - Open the Command-Prompt if in Windows and change to the dir where the FreeBASIC archive was unpacked.
+    - Open the Command Prompt if in Windows and change to the dir where the FreeBASIC archive was unpacked.
 For example, type "cd C:\FreeBASIC" (without quotes) and press Enter, if the archive was expanded to C:\.